robenkleene/web-references/figma.md

 - `⇧⌥<` / `⇧⌥>`: Decrease / increase line height
 - `⌥8`: Insert a bullet

+## Frames

+To resize the Frame, without moving the contents, hold `⌘` while resizing

 ## Grids

 - To create a grid, select a frame, and under "Design" in the right sidebar, find "Layout Grid".